What is a Great Fit? | Video

 Sarah Veblen, featured instructor in Threads’ Fit & Design video series, knows a thing or two about well-fitting clothes.
 In this interview, she talks about what a good fit really means, and why her method of fitting really works.

 Her approach is not what most sewers learn when they first attempt to fit patterns.
 It’s highly personalized and hands-on, but is also backed by solid patternmaking theory.

-For in-depth fitting classes, try Sarah’s first two videos, Create a Master Skirt Pattern, and Styles from a Master Skirt Pattern, and keep your eye out for her soon-to-be-released Create a Master Bodice Pattern and Styles from a Master Bodice Pattern video classes.
+For in-depth fitting classes, try Sarah’s four-part video series, Create a Master Skirt Pattern, and Styles from a Master Skirt Pattern, as well as Create a Master Bodice Pattern and Styles from a Master Bodice Pattern .

 Threads: How do you define a “good fit”?

 Sarah Veblen: To me, the hallmark of a well-fitting garment is that it flatters the figure.
 The garment helps to make your body look proportionate, and therefore makes your figure look pleasing, regardless of your shape and size.

 Technically, I think there’s a range of what a good fit is.
 For instance, I don’t think a casual T-shirt needs to fit as flawlessly as a classic sheath dress.
 There should not be drag lines or fold lines in the fabric – unless of course that’s a design element.
 How closely the garment fits is personal preference.
 In my experience, most women look better (more proportionate) with clothes that skim the body – not tight, but also not loose and baggy.

 Fit is all about creating a pleasing visual proportion.

 TH: What makes your fitting method so different from others?